Your Home May Have Money-Making Opportunites For You

 If you want to use your home as a means to earn spare cash to pay off debt or invest in, check out these 16 money-making ideas.

 At the end of the day, if you want to make extra cash, your options are plenty, especially if you’re going to do it from the comfort of your home.

 1. Room Rental

 We have experience with renting a room in our house since becoming homeowners in 2009.

-Renting a room is just one of the ways we were able to pay our mortgage off fast, in only 5 years.
+Renting a room is just one of the ways we were able to pay our mortgage off fast, in only five years.

-What we liked about renting a room was that our tenants were hardly home especially if they worked full-time.
+We liked renting a room because our tenants were hardly home, primarily if they worked full-time.

 Typically we liked to rent to tenants who did work full-time for that reason.

 We had one young man who worked so much we never saw him we only heard him come and go.